Mailing List Sign Up

 You have the right to request that we take reasonable measures to restrict, correct or delete any information that you contest is inaccurate.

-You also have the right to have information erased when it is no longer necessary for our purposes.
+You also have the right to have your personal information erased when it is no longer necessary for our purposes.
 Where information has been unlawfully processed, you have a right to its restriction or erasure.
 You also have the right to object to certain types of processing on grounds relating to your particular situation and the right to data portability of certain information.

 If our processing is based on your consent, you have the right to withdraw your consent and have the data erased by contacting us using the information below.

 In the case of the IP Registry and IP Intrusion, registered users have access to their own account information and are able to make corrections upon login at any time.
 The accuracy of this information is solely the responsibility of the user.

 If you are receiving marketing communications from PSI, you will be able to update preferences by using the “opt-out” or “unsubscribe” mechanism provided within the communications that you receive from us or by contacting us.